-Students often ask if they can get a Florida real estate license with a criminal background.
+Yes, but it depends on the type of crimes, how recent they occurred, your character references and ultimately the Florida Real Estate Commission's decision.
 While it is not a simple yes or no answer, more often than not the answer is yes.

 How to Apply for a Florida Real Estate License with a Criminal Background?

 To become a real estate agent in Florida, you need to get a Florida Sales Associate or Broker license.

 - Since you may want to ensure your application can be approved prior to enrolling in a class, you should first submit your fingerprints to the real estate license ORI number: FL920010Z through an approved FBI Live scan channeler.

 - 5 days after fingerprint submission, you should file your application for a sales associate license with the Florida Department of Business and Professional Regulation (DBPR).
 Your application may take up to 90 days to receive a decision.

 - Once approved, if you have not yet completed your FREC required 63 hour pre-licensing course, you will need to enroll to continue towards starting your real estate career.
 Your course completion an application approval will be valid for 2 years.

 - Your final step to get your Florida real estate license is to pass the state exam with at least a 75%.
 You may take the state exam an unlimited amount of times while your application and course completion are still valid.

 - Once licensed, you must enroll in a 45 hour post licensing course to satisfy your first renewal requirement and activate with a broker to begin practicing real estate!